kubeshop/kusk-gateway/docs/customresources/staticroute.md

         -- skipped --
 ```

-## Envoy Fleet
+## **Envoy Fleet**

-spec.**fleet** optional field specifies to what Envoy Fleet (Envoy Proxy instances with the exposing K8s Service) this configuration applies to.
+The spec.**fleet** optional field specifies to which Envoy Fleet (Envoy Proxy instances with the exposing K8s Service) this configuration applies.
-fleet.**name** and fleet.**namespace** reference the deployed EnvoyFleet Custom Resource name and namespace.
+fleet.**name** and fleet.**namespace** reference the deployed Envoy Fleet Custom Resource name and namespace.

-You can deploy you StaticRoute configuration in any namespace with any name, and it will be applied to the specific Envoy Fleet.
+You can deploy a Static Route configuration in any namespace with any name and it will be applied to the specific Envoy Fleet.
-If this option is missing, the autodetection will be performed to find the single deployed in the Kubernetes cluster fleet which is thus considered as the default fleet.
+If this option is missing, the autodetection will be performed to find the single fleet deployed in the Kubernetes cluster Fleet, which is then considered as the default Fleet.
-The deployed StaticRoute custom resource will be changed to map to that fleet accordingly.
+The deployed Static Route custom resource will be changed to map to that fleet accordingly.
-If there are multiple fleets deployed, the spec.**fleet** is required to specify in the manifest.
+If there are multiple fleets deployed, spec.**fleet** is required to specify which in the manifest.

-## Request matching
+## **Request Matching**

 We match the incoming request by HOST header, path and HTTP method.

-The following fields specify matching.
+The following fields specify matching:

-**hosts** that define the list of HOST headers this configuration applies to.
+**hosts** - Defines the list of HOST headers to which the current configuration applies.
 This will create the Envoy's VirtualHost with the same name and domain matching.
 Wildcards are possible, e.g. "*" means "any host".
 Prefix and suffix wildcards are supported, but not both (i.e. ```example.*, *example.com```, but not ```*example*```).

-**paths** is the container of URL paths + HTTP methods collection to match and handle the request during the routing decision.
+**paths** - The container of URL paths and HTTP methods collection to match and handle the request during the routing decision.
-*paths*.**path_match** is the URL path string, starts with / (e.g. */api*, */robots.txt*).
+*paths*.**path_match** is the URL path string and starts with / (e.g. */api*, */robots.txt*).
 The suffix hints how to match the request:

-  * paths ending with `/` will match everything that has that path as a prefix.
+  * Paths ending with `/` will match everything that has that path as a prefix.
 E.g. ```/api/``` matches ```/api/v1/id```, just ```/``` is a catch all.
-  * paths without `/` will match that path exactly.
-E.g. just ```/resource``` matches exactly this resource with any possible URL query.  **Alpha limitations:** currently regexes are currently not supported.
+  * Paths without `/` will match that path exactly.
+For example, ```/resource``` matches exactly this resource with any possible URL query.  **Alpha limitations:** Regexes are currently not supported.

-*paths*.*path_match*.**http_method** adds an additional request matcher which is the lowercase HTTP method (get, post, ...).
-Calls to the paths with a method type that is not set here will return "404 Not Found".
+*paths*.*path_match*.**http_method** - Adds an additional request matcher which is the lowercase HTTP method (get, post, ...).
+Calls to the paths with a method not set here will return "404 Not Found".

-## Final action on the matched request
+## **Final Action on the Matched Request**

 Once the request is matched, we can decide what to do with it.

 *paths*.*path_match*.http_method_match.**route|redirect** specifies the routing decision.
 The request can be either proxied to the upstream host (backend) or returned to the user as a redirect.
 Either [**redirect**](#redirect) or [**route**](#route) must be specified, but not both.

- **Alpha Limitations:** currently additional request handling (e.g. direct request response like returning 404 Not Found) is not implemented.
+ **Alpha Limitations:** Currently additional request handling (e.g. direct request response like returning 404 Not Found) is not implemented.

-### Redirect
+### **Redirect**

 **redirect** provides HTTP redirect options with the following fields.
-All of them are optional but once specified enable a part of redirection behaviour.
+All of them are optional but, once specified, enable a part of redirection behaviour.

 **redirect** structure: